 - Communication (between upper management, the client, and project teams)

 Project Coordinator Job Description

-Project coordinators typically work under the direction of a project manager to help with administrative tasks on a specific project.
-They essentially help ensure that all team members and departments have what they need to meet the deadlines and milestones set by the project manager.1 In order to do this, they must also be familiar with every aspect of the project, including all short and long-term goals, the entire project calendar, and budgeting details.
+Project coordinators may work under a project manager to help with administrative tasks on a specific project.
+They help make sure all team members and departments have what is needed to meet the deadlines and milestones set by the project manager.2 In order to do this, project coordinators must be familiar with every aspect of the project, including all short and long-term goals, the entire project calendar, and budgeting details.

-Whereas project managers oversee the whole process from planning to completion, the project coordinator role is more focused on executing specific stages of a plan.
-The project coordinator's goal is to help enable the project manager to focus on broader issues and any problems that may arise by managing the day-to-day minutiae of a project.
-Sometimes coordinators may eventually expand their responsibilities to include multiple projects, or move into project management roles with more oversight.
+While project managers oversee the process from planning to completion, the project coordinator’s role is more focused on executing specific stages of a plan.2 The project coordinator's goal is to help enable the project manager to focus on broader issues and any problems that may arise by managing the day-to-day minutiae of a project.
+Sometimes coordinators may expand their responsibilities to include multiple projects, or move into project management roles with more oversight.

 Project Coordinator Responsibilities

-Once all stages and timelines of a project have been outlined and approved, the project coordinator helps keep all parts of the process organized and running according to plan.
-This may involve communicating between the client and various teams internally, setting times and dates for meetings in order to keep on schedule, and relaying any issues with timelines or budgets to the project manager.
+Once all stages and timelines of a project are outlined and approved, the project coordinator helps keep all parts of the process organized and running according to plan.
+This may involve communicating between the client and various teams internally, setting times and dates for meetings to keep on schedule, and relaying any issues with timelines or budgets to the project manager.4

-Because a project coordinator's job revolves around the heavily administrative work required to keep all stages of a project moving forward, responsibilities frequently include lots of work with spreadsheets and reporting, as well as regularly maintaining and filing paperwork.
+Because a project coordinator's job revolves around the heavily administrative work required to keep all stages of a project moving forward, responsibilities may include work with spreadsheets and reporting, and regularly maintaining and filing paperwork.4

-While project coordinators utilize some of the same skills as project managers, the qualities necessary for this position more often include:3
+Since project coordinators utilize some of the same skills as project managers, desired qualities may include:2,3,4

 - Interpersonal Communication (particularly via phone and email)